-- Proceed with testing only if the Section can be completed that day. - If the Section cannot be completed, schedule the Section during make-up testing. - Document the situation, noting the event, date, and time, students affected, and any other specific details regarding the situation.
-The STC should notify the LAC of this incident as soon as it is safe to do so. - Refer to Appendix C for MSDE policy about reporting safety threats and severe weather.
+- Proceed with testing only if the Section can be completed that day. - If the Section cannot be completed, schedule the Section during make-up testing. - Document the situation, noting the event, date, and time, students affected, and any other specific details regarding the situation. - Refer to Appendix C for MSDE policy about reporting safety threats and severe weather.